Key Points:

 Structured playtime provides controlled physical activity.
 Games such as agility training, fetch with commands, or obstacle courses build endurance, support joint health, and help maintain a healthy weight.
 These activities can be tailored to individual dogs, focusing on specific needs, such as agility for high-energy breeds or low-impact play for seniors.

-For example, high-energy breeds like Border Collies benefit from extended periods of active play, while low-energy breeds such as Bulldogs may need shorter sessions with less intensity to prevent overexertion.
+For example, high-energy breeds like Border Collies benefit from extended periods of active play.
+In contrast, low-energy breeds such as Bulldogs may need shorter sessions with less intensity to prevent overexertion.
 Integrating structured play sessions keeps dogs active and helps reduce the risk of obesity and associated health problems.

 Structured play that involves cognitive challenges, like puzzle toys or games of hide-and-seek, encourages dogs to think through problems and helps ward off boredom—which can sometimes lead to destructive habits.
 These mentally stimulating games allow dogs to tap into their natural instincts in a positive way.